-Cross Street Ventures LLC has filed a Letter of Intent with city officials to build a six-story hotel between Salem and Endicott Streets along Cross Street in Boston’s North End.
+Cross Street Ventures LLC has filed a Letter of Intent with city officials to build a 55 ft-high hotel between Salem and Endicott Streets along Cross Street in Boston’s North End.
 We spoke with the principal of 6M Development, Bill Caulder, who is also a longtime resident and parent in the neighborhood.
 Caulder previously worked on the Victor in the Bulfinch Triangle and has redeveloped multifamily units in the North End.

 Locals will know the location where the former J. Pace & Son and Maria’s Pastry retail shops were formerly operating, adjacent to the current Chase Bank, where there are now two single-story buildings and a parking lot.